crystal-crash/jokecoin/doc/init.md

 NOTE: This approach is intended for those wanting to run jokecoind as the current user.
-You will need to modify org.jokecoin.jokecoind.plist if you intend to use it as a Launch Daemon with a dedicated dashcore user.
+You will need to modify org.jokecoin.jokecoind.plist if you intend to use it as a Launch Daemon with a dedicated jokecoincore user.

 Auto-respawn
 -----------------------------------